-The short film “The Treasures of Mrs. Grady's Library” (4.5 minutes) is a real-life story told by Judge Olly Neal, who grew up in Arkansas during the 1950s.
-It counts an experience he had during his high school years: although he wasn’t a very committed student, he visited the school library one day, where he spotted a book by the African American author Frank Yerby.
-The cover caught his interest.
-But, instead of checking it out officially, he just took it because he didn’t want to be ridiculed by his friends for reading a book.
-When he put it back on the shelf after reading it, there was another book by Frank Yerby, which he also took away secretly and read.
-He found out later that one of the librarians had watched him taking the book and even drove all the way to Memphis several times to buy several new books for him to read.
-He credits her for arousing his interest in reading, which helped him to prepare for the extensive reading at law school later and enabled him to have a successful career.
+The short film "The Treasures of Mrs. Grady's Library" (4.5 minutes) is a true story told by Judge Olly Neal, who grew up in Arkansas in the 1950s.
+It recounts an experience he had during his high school years: although he wasn't a particularly dedicated student, one day he visited the school library where he saw a book by the African-American author Frank Yerby.
+The cover piqued his interest.
+But instead of officially borrowing it, he just took it because he didn't want to be ridiculed by his friends for reading a book.
+When he put it back on the shelf after reading it, there was another book by Frank Yerby which he also secretly took and read.
+He later found out that one of the librarians had watched him take the book and had even gone all the way to Memphis several times to buy new books for him to read.
+He credits her with sparking his interest in reading, which prepared him for the extensive reading in law school later in life and enabled him to have a successful career.

-Students are told that they will watch a short film that involves a library.
-The teacher asks them to answer the following questions:
+Tell students that they will watch a short film that involves a library.
+Ask them to answer the following questions:

 Who is the protagonist?

 What happens in the story?

 Stop the video at 1.14 minutes to allow students to answer the questions above.